Abhaya Holistic Center Classes

 ALL** In-Person Services include 30% OFF Reopening Discount until June 30, 2020

-• Kundalini Yoga – Single Class $21
+- Kundalini Yoga – Single Class $21.
+Valid for one Yoga class.

-No need to RSVP.
+- Monthly Unlimited Yoga Classes $210.
 Students are welcome come to as many classes and any type of yoga they like for a month.
 This includes Kundalini, Hatha, Restorative, and Meditation Classes.
 Events and workshops are not included in this package